KrOnAsK/nlp_Backpropagandists_2024/readme.md

 - modules: various .py files to be used as a preprocessing data pipeline (loading data, text segmentation and normalization, train-test-split, conllu conversion and logging utilities)
 The `training_data_16_October_release` directory contains training data for various languages.
 The `CoNLL` directory contains output files in CoNLL format.
 - non_dl_methods
-    - -> keyword_matching: simple approach to the problem using
+    - -> keyword_matching: simple approach to the problem using very rudimentary keyword matching by counting the most used words in each narrative and then matching that to the test set where we count the most used words again and try to match those to the "train" wordcounts -> very bad accuracy and also not really usefull because of the many classes and the severe underrepresentation of some classes
     - -> svm-exp: JN documenting the application of one-vs-rest SVM to the problem
 - main: .py file to execute BERT training
 - ms1_1: JN documenting the main findings relevant for milestone 1 of the project